-38 In results not shown, we find no impact on "anyone has left" the household in the last 2 years or "number of people who have left" in the last 2 years.
+30 In unreported results, we find no impact on "anyone has left" the household in the last 2 years or "number of people who have left" in the last 2 years.
 Here an urban area is defined as having a population above 16,000 people.